Energy Reduction and Management Strategy

 Accelerating Renewable Energy Solutions

 The adoption of renewable energy is integral in the design and construction of our projects.
-In addition to installing solar panels at selected buildings since the early 2000s, we have progressively participated in the emerging Renewable Energy Certificates (RECs) marketplace since 2017.
-By procuring locally-sourced RECs, CDL attributed 100% of the electricity consumed by our headquarters’ operations and part of our commercial buildings’ operations in 2022 to renewable sources.
-This helped to offset 412 tonnes of carbon emissions, equivalent to powering approximately 250 four-room HDB flats for one year.
+We have been exploring more installations of solar panels in our buildings to increase renewable energy.
+We have progressively participated in the emerging Renewable Energy Certificates (RECs) marketplace since 2017.
+By procuring locally-sourced RECs, 100% of the electricity consumed by our headquarters’ operations and part of our commercial buildings’ operations in 2023 was attributed to renewable sources.
+This helped to offset 412 tonnes of carbon emissions, equivalent to powering approximately 242 four-room HDB flats for one year.

 Energy Efficiency and Reduction Performance

-Our current interim targets aim to reduce energy use intensity by 9% from 2016 levels for office and industrial buildings, and 10% from 2016 levels for retail buildings.
-We surpassed our interim annual targets in 2022, with a performance of 18.1% reduction in energy use intensity1 for office and industrial buildings, and 23.5% reduction in energy use intensity for retail buildings, respectively.
+Our 2023 annual interim targets aim to reduce energy use intensity by 21% from 2016 levels for office and industrial buildings, and 27% from 2016 levels for retail buildings.
+We achieved a lower reduction performance of 20% for energy use intensity because of hot weather and higher traffic that resulted in a higher cooling load in 2023.